streampulse/sp/templates/logbook.md

 fixed phil's processing_func so that it works when model_type='bayes' wrote diagnostic for evaluating cor between daily K and ER air pressure automatically retrieved if necessary

+### mon20180205
+ + finished first round of model runs, not including WI

+### tue20180206
+ + finished WI and added to zip file
+ + fixed 3 errors in pipeline discovered during model round 1.
+   + much more intelligent handling of inconsistent time intervals
+   + may want to handle interval stuff without user input
+   + possible interpolation error introduced. test tomorrow
+   + air pressure retrieval error introduced.
+ + enhanced many and formatted all errors and warnings. removed calls from these messages

+### wed20170207
+ + new errors fixed
+ + adding new core sites requires manual editing of files and database. should let users do this themselves